SKevo18/mhk_mods/README.md

 ## Questions and Answers

+### Do you plan to mod other Moorhuhn games?

+Modding other Moorhuhn games is definitely possible, but since GitHub LFS storage is limited for free accounts (to store original data files in the source control), it limits my focus on just Moorhuhn Kart mods at the moment.

+In the future, I might tweak and expand this repository so that the data files are not stored directly in the git repo, but only present locally on the webserver.
+So, this repository would only contain the mods' sources, but the webserver could still compile them.

 ### Where is MHK 4 (Moorhuhn Kart: Thunder)?

 As of right now (1st April 2023), there is no known script (at least I haven't found any?) that decompiles MHK 4 assets.